coinmetrics/haskell-tools/README.md

 # Haskell-based CoinMetrics.io tools

-These tools are used by CoinMetrics.io team for exporting data from blockchains (currently, Ethereum only) into analytical databases, allowing to perform SQL queries, for instance, generating aggregated information on Ethereum tokens.
+These tools are used by CoinMetrics.io team for exporting data from blockchains into analytical databases, allowing to perform SQL queries, for instance, generating aggregated information on Ethereum tokens.

+Supported cryptocurrencies:

+* Ethereum
+* Cardano (WIP)
+* IOTA (WIP)

 ## Packages

 * `coinmetrics` - library with some base primitives for exporting blockchain data into different formats.
+* `coinmetrics-cardano` - library specific to Cardano.
 * `coinmetrics-ethereum` - library specific to Ethereum.
 * `coinmetrics-export` - utility for exporting data from blockchains in formats suitable for inserting into analytics databases (SQL, Avro).
+* `coinmetrics-iota` - library specific to IOTA.

 ## Building